Taizé Community: Growth and current situation

 At the end of 2010, the community was composed of about one hundred brothers, from Protestant and Catholic traditions, who originate from about thirty countries around the world.
-The community is currently led by Brother Alois, a German-born Catholic, who had been appointed by Brother Roger before his death.
+From 2005 to 2023, the community was led by Brother Alois, a German-born Catholic, who had been appointed by Brother Roger before his death.

+After consulting his brothers, Brother Alois appointed Brother Matthew, a British Anglican, to succeed him in December 2023.

 Components

 Music and worship

 The community, though Western European in origin, has sought to include people and traditions worldwide.
 They have sought to demonstrate this in the music and prayers where songs are sung in many languages, and have included chants and icons from the Eastern Orthodox tradition.
 The music emphasizes simple phrases, usually lines from Psalms or other pieces of Scripture, repeated and sometimes also sung in canon.

 Earlier Taizé community music was conceived and composed by Jacques Berthier.
 Later Joseph Gelineau became a major contributor to the music.

 Ecumenical services based on this model and music are held in many churches throughout the world.